-- ease of evacuation seating secured so it cannot be easily overturned - the audience profile access for wheelchair users and assistants - the loading for the rostrum which depends on whether they will be remain seated or be asked to move e.g. "Mexican wave"
+- access there should be room to get to the seats - adequate handrails - comfort there must be adequate seating space for each individual including adequate leg room and individual seats or where benches are used 0.4m allowed for each person - ease of evacuation seating secured so it cannot be easily overturned - the audience profile access for wheelchair users and assistants - the loading for the rostrum which depends on whether they will be remain seated or be asked to move e.g. "Mexican wave"

-The Designer should submit a plan to the Resource Manager who will approach the local authority for approval if required.
+The Designer must submit a plan to the Studio Manager who will approach the local authority for approval.
 The lead time for approval will be a minimum of 28 days.
-Short notice applications to the Local Authority may be rejected without being considered.
+Short notice applications to the Authority may be rejected without being considered.

-17.Static Audiences
+20.Static Audiences